Why do I bloat and gain weight during my cycle?

 As with most side effects relating to your period, weight gain and/or bloating is caused by a change in hormones which occurs around 5 days before you start your period.

 As your hormonal balance varies throughout your menstrual cycle, so does this bloated feeling, meaning that these symptoms usually go away during the first few days of your period.
-If you are constantly feeling bloated or have a swollen abdomen, you should always check in with your GP for a medical opinion.
+If you are constantly feeling bloated or have a swollen abdomen, you should always check in with your doctor for a medical opinion.

-How oestrogen causes bloating and weight gain
+How oestrogen and progesterone can cause period bloating and weight gain

 An increase in oestrogen occurs in the days leading up to your period, which causes your body to retain more water and salt.
-The added water retention swells the cells in your body, and this sometimes results in some minor weight gain along with the feeling of being bloated and slightly puffy.
+The added water retention swells the cells in your body, and this sometimes results in some minor weight gain before your period, along with the feeling of being bloated and slightly puffy.

-Avoid refined carbohydrates
+Stay away from refined carbohydrates

-Eat foods rich in potassium
+Go bananas for food rich in potassium

 Drink plenty of water